-A review of the business during the year is contained in the Chairman's Statement on pages 4 to 7.
+A review of the business during the year is contained in the Chairman's Statement above.

 The results for the year to 31 March 2018 are set out in the financial statements.

 On 9 March 2018, the Company declared a dividend of 0.6p per share, which was paid to shareholders on 6 April 2018.
 The intention of the Company is to pay a dividend quarterly.
 Further details on dividends are given in note 8 of the financial statements.